 - Capacity Building Workshops for Refugee-led Community Organisations

-ENGAGE overall objective is to create social, cultural and employment pathways for the integration of TCN women in the host communities via the organization of:
+Development of inclusivE iNteGration pAths 4 miGrant women (ENGAGE) is a project with the overall objective to create social, cultural and employment pathways for the integration of TCN women in the host communities via the organization of:

 - Up-Skilling workshops for TCN women and validation of acquired competences based on Open Badges methodology